 The Big Question: why do Asian maths teaching methods work so well?

-Welcome to our course on World Class Maths teaching methods for primary education.
+Welcome to our course on World Class Maths: Asian teaching practice for primary education.

-In this course we pose the following key questions:
+In this course, we ask the following key questions:

 Why do certain Asian countries do so well in international comparisons?

-What distinctive features do their classroom mathematics education have?
+What are the distinctive features of mathematics education in their classrooms?

-How can we adopt those quality features, so that other countries can profit as well?
+How can we adopt those quality features, so that others can use them as well?

 What are your initial thoughts on these topics?